Paper Thin? Why All High School Diplomas Are Not Created Equal

 As the nation’s high school graduation rate continues to rise, questions around the level of preparedness that students attain to enter and succeed in postsecondary education persist.
 Ensuring students graduate with course work that aligns with college and career expectations is essential to ensure that more students graduate prepared to tackle the rigor that postsecondary learning demands.

-- discuss key findings from the newly released report;
+- discussed key findings from the newly released report;

-- highlight state and local policies that support a college- and career-ready agenda for all students;
+- highlighted state and local policies that support a college- and career-ready agenda for all students;

-- discuss the economic implications for traditionally underserved students;
+- discussed the economic implications for traditionally underserved students;

-- discuss how Every Student Succeeds Act (ESSA) state plans can reflect a college- and career-ready accountability measure; and
+- discussed how Every Student Succeeds Act (ESSA) state plans can reflect a college- and career-ready accountability measure; and

-- provide recommendations that states and local school districts can take to ensure more students are graduating from high school ready for college and a career.
+- provided recommendations that states and local school districts can take to ensure more students are graduating from high school ready for college and a career.

-Panelists will also address questions from the online audience.
+Panelists also addressed questions from the online audience.

 Support for this webinar is provided by Carnegie Corporation of New York.